RaspAP/raspap-docs/docs/restapi.md

 }
 ```

-The `hostapdStatus` indicates the current state of RaspAP's `hostapd` service, which provides the AP or hotspot.
+The `hostapdStatus` indicates the current state of the Linux `hostapd` service, which provides the AP or hotspot.
 You may copy this data to the clipboard or download it from the test console, if you wish.

 ## Systemd service
-During the [installation](restapi.md#installation), the Python modules installed by `pip` are stored in the current user's home directory.
+During the RestAPI [installation](restapi.md#installation), the Python modules installed by `pip` are stored in the current user's home directory.
 For the default `pi` user in Raspberry Pi OS, this path is `/home/pi/.local/bin`.
-In order for the `uvicorn` module to be found by Python, the `systemd` service control file therefore specifies the `pi` user.
+In order for the `uvicorn` module to be found by Python, the `systemd` service control file specifies the `pi` user.

 If your current user is something other than `pi`, edit the control file with: